Sativa Cannabis Strains

 - Blue Cheese

 Hybrid strains are bred from both indica- and sativa-descended plants.
 Due to the long history of crossbreeding cannabis strains—much of it was historically done underground to evade authorities—strains that have pure indica or pure sativa lineages are rare.
-Most strains referred to as “indica” or “sativa” are, in fact, hybrids, with genetics inherited from both subspecies.
+Most strains referred to as “indica” or “sativa” are, in fact, hybrid cannabis strains, with genetics inherited from both subspecies.

 Since hybrid weed strains derive genetics from indicas and sativas, their ensuing effects can also pull from both indica and sativa strains.
 Common effects include happy, euphoric, uplifting, energetic, relaxing—it all depends on which hybrid you consume and what effects its “parent” strains are known to produce.